 It is 2020.
 Technology is at the peak of innovation and Apple just launched the second generation of iPhone SE.
 With the slew of other smartphones in the market, let us talk about another iPhone which pushed the smartphone industry forward.
-It's a fall morning on the 12th of September, 2017.
+It's a fall morning on the 3rd of November 2017.
 People gathered in Apple Park, Cupertino, California.
 At 10 AM Tim Cook took to the stage and announced the iPhone 8 and iPhone 8 Plus.
 It had the same design aesthetics as the iPhone 7 from 2016 but with better features.
 Right after the announcement, Cook took to the stage again to unveil Apple's signature 'One More Thing'.
-The iPhone X was officially announced and launched on 3rd November, 2017, and it took the smartphone industry by storm.
+The iPhone X was officially launched, and it took the smartphone industry by storm.
 Again.
 Sporting a full multi-touch OLED screen, which was a first for iPhones, and no bezels, iPhone X drove other manufacturers to follow suit.
 The elimination of the home button gave way to the Face ID which replaced the Touch ID and provided much better security.

 It's been 2 years now and Apple has since then launched iPhone XS, iPhone XR, iPhone 11, iPhone 11 Pro, and iPhone SE; each of these phones are much better and faster than the iPhone X and so are a lot of non-Apple smartphones out in the market today.
 So, for those still rocking an iPhone X, are you missing out on experiencing the latest and greatest?
 Let us talk about the relevance of the technologies used in the iPhone X in today's world.
 Starting with the display, iPhone X featured a 5.8" Super Retina HD display which is just a fancy term for OLED with high pixel density.
 Apple was able to fold part of the display along the edges of the screen to achieve the bezel-less form factor.
 The display technology has changed significantly since then featuring HDR technology in newer iPhones sporting OLED and some smartphones even have displays which actually fold.
 However, in real-world usage one does not notice these differences often and most people would be satisfied with the iPhone X's display.